To start using the CheetahO image optimization API you need to sign up for CheetahO API services and obtain your unique API key.

 quality – custom image quality

 Your API key, as provided in your CheetahO control panel.

 The URL where the original image is located.
-This needs to be a valid URL and urlencoded.
+This needs to be a valid URL.

 Controls whether the image compression will use a lossy or lossless algorithm.

 0 – Lossless compression.
 Choose this option when you do not want to lose any of the original image’s details.
 The new image will be identical to the original but smaller in size.

 1 – Lossy compression.
 The compressed image is not 100% identical to the original.
 If you want to have a better compression rate, use this settings.